coderdev27/AlphaFish/README.md

 By default it buys if sentiment is positive but you can override it by passing sell.
 E.x sentiment zerosumonly sell 10 Tip : Use on someone who has huge influence like elon.

-IF THIS BOT HELPS YOU IN ANY WAY CONSIDER USING THIS REFLINK OR DONATING SOME SHEKELS -  https://ftx.com/referrals#a=AlphaFish
-0xf3d78666b97f90ec78f5737fbef149160b4f5c8e

 MIT License